-Though Sylvia Fowles’ Career Has No End in Sight, the Four-Time Olympic Gold Medalist Has a Surprising Post-Basketball Plan
+Though Sylvia Fowles’ Career Has No End in Sight, the Three-Time Olympic Gold Medalist Has a Surprising Post-Basketball Plan

-The WNBA All-Star currently is pursuing a mortuary science degree with an eye on becoming a funeral director.
+The multi-time USA gold medalist currently is pursuing a mortuary science degree with an eye on becoming a funeral director.

 Having appeared in four NCAA Final Fours, won three Olympic gold medals, one FIBA World Cup gold medal and claimed two WNBA championships, Sylvia Fowles has enough connections and relationships to have a wide range of career options once her days as a professional basketball player come to an end.